Ruth Tringham: Research and theoretical interests

 Throughout her career, Tringham has brought many innovative ideas to archaeology and challenged its traditional perspectives.
 She attempts to influence the methods used by archaeologists, thus giving more identity to the past.
 Some of her specific interests include prehistoric archaeology, European prehistory, archaeology and popular culture, and architecture and gender aspects in prehistory.
 Lately, her research has been on the life history of buildings and the construction of built space.

 In her first book Hunters, Fishers, and Farmers: 6,000-3,000 B.C. she asserted that archaeologists should stick to the more scientific analyses of artifacts.
 She argues one should stay away from formulating speculative social interpretations from the artifacts.
 However, she now feels that this strict scientific approach is a weakness and argues that one should utilize social theory to try and construct a prehistory.

 Tringham uses a feminist archaeological perspective when it comes to discussing her interests in gender relations and households.
 In her own words, "How to express the complexities of a feminist practice of archaeology-multiple interpretations of archaeological data at multiple scales, allowing multiple voices from past and present to be heard."
 To her, the masculine standpoint in archaeology overlooks the microscale (domestic) aspect, therefore devaluing the role of women in ancient societies.
 Earlier in her career she avoided defining gender relations, but now she states that studying the household in archaeology is crucial to not only gender relations, but also archaeology as a whole.
 Although she has feminist views on certain things, such as emphasizing the importance of microscale aspects in prehistory, this does not mean that she loses her objectivity to other ideas.
 Margaret Conkey and Ruth Tringham have collaborated on a public multimedia device that challenges the Goddess movement, which tries to portray the past matricentrically.
 To them, the movement is based primarily on a feminist agenda.

 Notable excavations

 Çatalhöyük, Turkey

-Çatalhöyük, a 9,000-year-old site, is the best-preserved Neolithic site to date.
-Some archaeologists believe it to be the earliest town of mankind because of the complex artifacts located in this area and their social implications.
+Çatalhöyük is a tell of an extremely well preserved Neolithic and Chalcolithic site located in the Konya-Karaman Plain in modern day Turkey. Çatalhöyük is one of the oldest cities on record archaeologists, and it was inhabited from around 7100 BCE to 5600 BCE.
 Tringham is the Director of the Berkeley Archaeologists of Catalhoyuk (BACH), which is under the overall director of operations, Ian Hodder.
-To Tringham, Cataloyuk is important not only because it encourages a team of archaeologists to think and record the basis and implications of their actions, but also because it can make the practice of feminist archaeology a reality.
+To Tringham, Çatalhöyük is important not only because it encourages a team of archaeologists to think and record the basis and implications of their actions, but also because it can make the practice of feminist archaeology a reality.